-Measure B Funds fund balances are restricted.
-A restricted fund balance represents amounts that can be spent only for specific purpose because of: constitutional provisions; enabling legislation; constraints that are externally imposed by creditors, grantors, or contributors; or the laws and regulations of other governments.
+Vehicle Registration Fee Program fund balance is restricted.
+A restricted fund balance represents amounts that can be spent only for specific purpose because of the following: constitutional provisions; enabling legislation; constraints that are externally imposed by creditors, grantors, or contributors; or the laws and regulations of other governments.